jedhsu/fractal/README.md

 - `Greedy`: Epsilon-greedy.
 - `Focused`: Min-max algorithm.
 - `Shrewd`: Monte Carlo tree search.
-- `Alpha`: The Alpha-zero demon algorithm.
+- `Alpha`: The Alpha-zero algorithm.
 (Not sure if this is is the right abstraction layer yet)

 `Glimpsing` will run the event loop of tree search.